scheidelg/labyrinth/README.md

     - `css/`
         - `style.css` : Style sheet.
     - `index.html` : Main page of the web site; the 'legitimate' page for users and crawlers.
-    ` `robots.txt` : The file that tells well-behaved crawlers what to skip over -- and tells attackers what to home in on.
+    - `robots.txt` : The file that tells well-behaved crawlers what to skip over -- and tells attackers what to home in on.
 - `js/`
     - `labyrinth.js` : Server-side JaveScript that generates the random pages (with links to additional labyrinth pages), using nginx JavaScript (njs).
 - `nginx-conf`
     - `default.conf` : Configuration for the web site, including the redirect to the labyrinth content.
-    - `nginx.conf` : Configuration for the nginx service, including loading the `ngx_http_js_module.so` module and the labyrinth script.
+    - `nginx.conf` : Configuration for the nginx service, including loading the `ngx_http_js_module.so` module and importing the labyrinth.js script file.

 ## Startup